Information is accurate as of the publish date. Some offers are no longer available.

 5% Cash Back on Travel Purchased through Chase Ultimate Rewards

-Chase recently expanded Freedom Unlimited and Freedom Flex rewards with new ongoing, tiered rewards categories, including an unlimited 5% cash back offer on travel booked using your Freedom card through Chase Ultimate Rewards.
+Chase recently expanded Freedom Unlimited and Freedom Flex rewards with ongoing, tiered rewards categories, including an unlimited 5% cash back offer on travel booked using your Freedom card through Chase Ultimate Rewards.

 This category includes everything from plane tickets to hotel stays, car rentals, cruises, and vacation rentals.